xcart/xcart-docs/_pages/kb_en/multivendor/volume_discounts_usage_with_multivendor.md

 ## Volume discounts: Multivendor store administrator experience
 The store administrator can view and manage coupons via the Volume discounts section (**Discounts** > **Volume discounts**) of the Admin area.

-The administrator can view, edit and delete volume discounts created by the vendors (Any coupons and discounts created by the administrator are not visible to vendors and can be applied only to the products owned by the administrator).
+The administrator can view, edit and delete volume discounts created by the vendors.

+If the administrator themselves is also a vendor, they can create and manage volume discounts for their own products.
+Volume discounts created by the administrator for their own (Administrator) profile are not visible to vendors and can be applied only to the products owned by the administrator.
+To create a volume discount for themselves, the administrator must specify that they themselves are the owner of the discount.
+This can be done using the Vendor field in the volume discount details: